MSLNZ/Quantity-Value/docs/scale.rst

 At present, all scales associated with the same kind of quantity are proportional to one another (conversion from one scale to another requires only a multiplicative scale factor).
 However, this may change in future.
 We will probably implement support for 'interval' scales (for which a scale factor and an offset are needed to convert from one scale to another).

-The :class:`.UnitRegister` class handles the creation of :class:`.Scale` and :class:`.Unit` instances.

 .. contents::
    :local: